microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-createreply.md

 ---
 title: "message: createReply"
-description: "Create a draft of a reply message to include a comment or update any message properties "
+description: "Create a draft to reply to the sender of a message in either JSON or MIME format."
 author: "abheek-das"
 localization_priority: Normal
 ms.prod: "outlook"